-Disconnecting Circuit breaker during Dielectric tests
+What happens when Circuit breaker is disconnected during Dielectric tests?

 1. Will the NSX with a Micrologic (ML) 5.3 E be damaged by a dielectric test when connected?

 Because the ML5.3E performs voltage measurement there is a high resistance common connection between all poles and neutral.
 This voltage measurement is designed to be very rugged and can handle the impulse testing without any issue (other devices typically have a much lower voltage impulse rating).
-In most application where there are only a few NSX breaker are installed clients have found that the dielectric test results are acceptable without removing the NSX.
-Where many NSX breaker are installed this parallel resistance lowers the measured results from the dielectric test to unacceptable value.
+In the most application where there is only a few NSX breaker are installed clients have found that the dielectric test results are acceptable without removing the NSX.
+Where many NSX breaker are installed this parallel resistance lowers the measured results from the dielectric test to an unacceptable value.

-So in conclusion if you are wanting to measure the true resistance across the busbars please disconnect all electronic voltage measurement devices including out ML5.3E (neutral tap included).
+So in conclusion, if you are wanting to measure the true resistance across the busbars please disconnect all electronic voltage measurement devices including out ML5.3E (neutral tap included).
 This can be done by leaving the breaker in the open position (assuming the ML is on the load side) and removing the neutral tap.